Certificate Program Info

-The Program is comprised of three comprehensive management courses.
-The three courses focus on the identification and assessment of exposures to loss, strategies for controlling identified losses and a review of techniques for financing the payment of those losses which do occur.
+The CRM program is offered at Gardiner Centre in cooperation with the Risk and Insurance Management Society (RIMS).
+Courses are focused on the identification and assessment of exposures to loss, strategies for controlling identified losses, and a review of techniques for financing the payment of those losses which do occur.

-The Canadian Risk Management (CRM) Program includes learning in three areas:
+The Canadian Risk Management (CRM) Program requires the completion of 3 courses:

 Courses are five days scheduled in two, 2.5 day blocks.
 Friday evenings from 6:30 pm - 9:30 pm, Saturday 9:00 am - 5:00 pm, Sunday 9:00 am - 5:00pm.
 Lunch is included on Saturday and Sundays.